ba5tz/ba5tz/README.md

 ## I'm a Husband, and Father!
 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other content creators
-- ⚡ Fun fact: Love Aquascepe
+- ⚡ Fun fact: Love Aquascape

 ### Connect with me: